Quick Integration of Live Chatroom

 userId=jlk456j5&name=Ironman&portraitUri=http%3A%2F%2Fabc.com%2Fmyportrait.jpg

-The user ID supports a combination of uppercase and lowercase letters and numbers, with a maximum length of 64 bytes.
-Note: The name (name) and avatar (portraitUri) are only used for remote push notifications on mobile devices.
-If new data is passed when obtaining a new Token, it will overwrite the old name and avatar data.
+User IDs support combinations of uppercase/lowercase letters and numbers, with a maximum length of 64 bytes.
+Note: The name (name) and avatar (portraitUri) are only used for mobile push notifications.
+If you provide new data when reacquiring a Token, it will overwrite the previous name and avatar data.

 HTTP/1.1 200 OK